MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 Now you've experienced how to integrate your own data in a generative AI app built with the Azure AI Foundry portal, let's explore further!

-Try adding a new data source through the Azure AI Foundry portal, index it, and integrate the indexed data in a prompt flow.
+Try adding a new data source through the Azure AI Foundry portal, index it, and integrate the indexed data in a client app.
 Some data sets you could try are:

 - A collection of (research) articles you have on your computer.
 - A set of presentations from past conferences.
 - Any of the datasets available in the [Azure Search sample data](https://github.com/Azure-Samples/azure-search-sample-data) repository.

-Be as resourceful as you can to create your data source and integrate it in a prompt flow or client app.
 Test your solution by submitting prompts that could only be answered by the data set you chose!

 ## Clean up